mariadriana-deemaze/eativity/README.md

 # Eativity

-This is a full-stack mobile application built with React Native, Expo, Typescript, NestJS, and Prisma.
+This is a full-stack TypeScript mobile application developed using React Native and wrapped within the Expo SDK.
+For the app's user interface, I am utilizing the NativeBase library, while on the backend, I am leveraging ORM Prisma services through a NestJS application.

 ## Tech Stack

 - React Native
 - Expo
 - Typescript
-- NativeWind
+- NativeBase
 - NestJS
 - Prisma